History of the nude in art: Latest trends

-Informalism is a group of tendencies based on the expressiveness of the artist, renouncing any rational aspect of art (structure, composition, preconceived application of color).
-It is an eminently abstract art, although some artists retain the figuration, where the material support of the work becomes relevant, which assumes the leading role over any theme or composition.
+Informalism is a group of tendencies that emphasize the artist's expressiveness, renouncing any rational aspect of art (structure, composition, or preconceived application of color).
+It is an eminently abstract art, although some artists retain figuration, in which the material support of the work becomes relevant and assumes the leading role over any theme or composition.
 It includes various currents such as tachisme, art brut, matter painting or abstract expressionism in the United States.
 Informalist artists have experienced first hand the horrors of war, so their work is imbued with pessimism, with a vital despair that translates into aggressive works, where the human figure is mutilated, deformed, crushed, highlighting the fragility and vulnerability of the human being, as seen in the work of artists like Dubuffet, who crushes the figures, opening them up like an ox; Fautrier, who disfigures the human form, reducing it to a formless nudity; or Antonio Saura, who creates monsters in black and white, even of beauties like Brigitte Bardot.
 These authors seek to destroy the idea of Beauty, Nude, Harmony, all those ideals that academic art treated with capital letters.
 They distance themselves from Western culture, which has engendered these horrors, returning to primitivism, to the infancy of humanity.
-To do so, they also make use of new materials, considered dirty, detritic, unworthy, such as mud, plaster, sacks, etc. Instead of using brushes, they even use their own hands, scratching the canvas, emphasizing the gestural effect.
+To do so, they also use new materials considered dirty, detritic, and unworthy, such as mud, plaster, sacks, etc. Instead of using brushes, they even use their hands to scratch the canvas, emphasizing the gestural effect.